THUDM/grb/leaderboard.md

        -g      Choose a GPU device. -1 for CPU.
    ```

 Users are allowed to add new methods or current methods with different hyperparameters by modifying configurations in ./pipeline/grb-xxx/config.py.

+## How to submit new methods to GRN leaderboard?

-For future submissions, users should follow the [GRB Evaluation Rules](https://cogdl.ai/grb/intro/rules) to ensure the reproducibility.
-The submission platform will be ready soon.
+We welcome researchers to submit new methods including attacks, defenses, or new GNNS to enrich the GRB leaderboard.
+For future submissions, one should follow the [GRB Evaluation Rules](https://cogdl.ai/grb/intro/rules) and respect the reproducibility.

+Please submit your methods via the google form [GRB submission](https://docs.google.com/forms/d/e/1FAIpQLSfJaUK-SXYFnlSqTEEwTOwsqzA5JnpXyvZe8E24hlLE7scRcA/viewform).
+Our team will verify the result within a week.

+In case of any problem, please contact us via email: cogdl.grbteam@gmail.com.
+We also welcome researchers to join our google group (https://groups.google.com/g/graph-robustness-benchmark) for further discussion on the adversarial robustness of graph machine learning.